kevinburke/buildkite/README.md

 will wait for the current Git commit to build and then tell you whether it passed or failed.

+If the build failed, we'll download the output from the failed job step and display what happened in the terminal.

 ### Installation

 On Mac, install with Homebrew: